WSU-janderson/project6-multiset-design-Garry-Franics/MultiSet.md

 ## Evaluation Plan

+To test my design I would first try adding the same key with value 1 around 25 times and then look to make sure my tree only has one node with the value of 25.
+Then I would add that key one more time but with the value of 25 and check if the nodes value has changed to 50.
+Next I would remove 10 of that key and check if the value is now 40.
+After I would remove the remaining 40 and see if the node was deleted entirely.
+Then I would try adding actually different keys to see if the nodes are created correctly.
+I would run size to see if the size is correct.
+I would run find and contains to see if they give proper output.
+Then I would make a second MultiSet with half its keys shared with the first and test the set functions.
+Finally, I would make a separate testing function to call removeN and see if it properly removes a random number.

 ## Conclusion

 ### References
 Blizard, Wayne D. “*Multiset Theory.*” Notre Dame Journal of Formal Logic, vol. 30, no. 1, 1989, pp. 36–66,